The New Canon focuses on

 as a moral endeavor; remember how they reacted a generation ago

-John Gardner’s attempt to promulgate that approach to reading
+to John Gardner’s attempt to promulgate that approach to reading

 books?—tells you how unprepared readers are for an approach to